JSON Formatter & Validator

 Quick answers about the workflow, privacy, and where this tool fits in a broader job.

-The core workflows run in the browser, which removes the default need to upload raw user input to a remote processing server for common tasks.
+The core workflows run in the browser, which removes the default need to upload raw user input to a remote processing server for common tasks like formatting, compression, and conversion.

 Yes.
 Browser-based processing reduces risk, but strong local security practices still matter for secrets, tokens, customer data, and regulated content.